luigisaetta/hf-audio-datasets/README.md

 In this [NB](./prepare_dataset_augmented.ipynb) I show how to increase 3X the size of the original dataset creating, for each original wav file, new versions at 0.9 and 1.1 the original speed.

+## Metrics for ASR
+One of the most widely used metric is Word Error Rate (WER).

+A perfect model has a WER = 0.
+A very bad model has WER = 1.

+You can find more details [here](https://huggingface.co/spaces/evaluate-metric/wer) and in [this White Paper](https://www.cs.cmu.edu/~roni/papers/eval-metrics-bntuw-9802.pdf)

 ## ATCO2 utilities
 To simplify the work on ATCO2 dataset, some utilities have been developed.